-The First-Year Experience includes Freshman Seminars I and II, which are required courses for first time first year freshmen students.
-In both sections of Freshman Seminar, the course design and curriculum exposes students to the rich history and culture of the University and provide students with college essentials such as time management skills, test-taking strategies, academic rules and regulations, and a variety of other skills and activities designed to enhance the transition from high school to college.
-Freshman Seminar includes opportunities for students to participate in university events, Student Success seminars and workshops, peer mentoring, and Capstone and e-Portfolio projects.
+Freshman Seminars I and II are required courses for first year students.
+Freshman Seminar I and II exposes students to the rich history and culture of the University and provide students with college essentials such as critical thinking skills, writing, time management, test-taking strategies, academic rules and regulations, and a variety of other skills and activities designed to support the transition from high school to college.
+Freshman Seminar I and II includes opportunities for students to participate in a service learning project, university events, student success workshops, peer mentoring, capstone and e-Portfolio projects.